moonkie

 Passive Sensory Toys

 Passive sensory toys are typically loud and battery-operated.
-They entertain your baby by distracting them with lights, music, and noises.
-TV time is a passive sensory activity because, though it engages your little one's listening and seeing senses, it does not engage your child's active involvement.
+They entertain your baby by distracting him with lights, music, and noises.
+TV time is a passive sensory activity because, though it engages your little one's listening and visual senses, it does not involve his active participation.

 Passive sensory toys require little to no effort from your baby to operate.
 They are there doing their thing, and your baby simply beholds them.
 Passive toys are popular for the wow factor they deliver when your little one first sees them and for how well they distract a baby, giving parents a few minutes of rest.